Starfruit Pickle Recipe (Kamrak Ka Achar)

 Ingredients

-Pickling Spices – You will need the regular pickling spices like fennel seeds (saunf), fenugreek seeds (methi dana), mustard seeds (sarson), asafetida (hing), and nigella seeds (kalonji).
+- Pickling Spices – You will need regular pickling spices like fennel seeds (saunf), fenugreek seeds (methi dana), brown mustard seeds (sarson), asafetida (hing), and nigella seeds (kalonji).

-Spice Powders – To add a little color and spiciness, add in some everyday spice powders such as turmeric powder and Kashmiri red chili powder.
-You can adjust the quantity of red chili powder depending on how spicy you want the pickle to be.
+- Spice Powders – To add a little color and spiciness, use everyday spice powders such as turmeric powder and Kashmiri red chili powder.
+You can adjust the amount of red chili powder to suit how spicy you want the pickle to be.

-Mustard Oil – Use only mustard oil for pickling.
-It adds a pungent taste that no other oil will do and also preserve the pickle.
-Make sure you heat the mustard oil well before adding it to the pickle, otherwise it will give the pickle a raw taste, which won’t taste great.
+- Mustard Oil – Use only mustard oil for pickling.
+It adds a pungent taste that no other oil can, and also preserves the pickle.
+Make sure you heat the mustard oil well before adding it to the pickle; otherwise, it will give the pickle a raw taste that won’t be great.

 Serving Suggestions